CordlessCoder/avon/README.md

 - `--force` — Overwrite existing files without warning
 - `--append` — Append to existing files instead of overwriting
 - `--if-not-exists` — Only write file if it doesn't exist
-- `--git owner/repo/path` — Fetch from GitHub raw URL
+- `--git owner/repo/path` — Fetch and deploy from GitHub (implies --deploy)
+- `--git-eval owner/repo/path` — Fetch and evaluate from GitHub
 - **Default**: Existing files are skipped with a clear warning

 ## Examples